kcjerrell/kcjerrell/README.md

 Quickly becoming their first QA Lead, and then QA Automation Lead, I led efforts to develop and improve their QA Engineering Team's internal tools, helping streamline their workflows to serve their growing client-base and manage their automated test suites.

 I'm currently seeking new opportunities to grow as a developer.
 I'm passionate about code and code quality, and love learning new languages and technologies.
-I have a proven track record of building solutions that provide real impact.
+I'm self-motivated and take pride in delivering robust, effective solutions.

+I have experience in developing TypeScript React applications.
+I enjoy building with NextJS and Prisma, and working with a team to iterate as requirements change.
+I also have a strong testing background, not just with Jest, but especially E2E tests using Playwright as well.

+I look forward to hearing from you!